testdeck/testdeck-site/index.md

 ## Contributors

-And are the guys and gals, trees and cats and ..., who have contributed to `testdeck` and `mocha-typescript` in the past.
+And here are the guys and gals, trees and cats and ..., who have contributed to `testdeck` and `mocha-typescript` in the past.

 And while it may seem that projects on GitHub sometimes seem to be run by [automatons](https://en.wikipedia.org/wiki/Automaton), this is definitely not the case.